Your Ultimate Guide to Belgium: Brussels, Bruges, & Antwerp

 Cathedral of our Lady Antwerp; June 2019

-Antwerp, from what I saw, had a lively food scene in comparison to the other cities.
+Antwerp, from what I saw, had a lively food scene in comparison to the other Belgian cities I had been to before.

 Not only was Antwerp numerous in chocolate shops, but they had restaurants for just about every cuisine in reach.